Doxuno

 RETURN OR DESTRUCTION OF INFORMATION

-Upon written request by each Party, or upon expiration or termination of this Agreement, the Receiving Party shall promptly return or certifiably destroy all Confidential Information and all copies, extracts, or derivatives thereof, and shall provide written certification of such return or destruction upon request.
+Upon written request by the Disclosing Party, or upon expiration or termination of this Agreement, the Receiving Party shall promptly return or certifiably destroy all Confidential Information and all copies, extracts, or derivatives thereof, and shall provide written certification of such return or destruction upon request.

 7.